 • Richard Snitkoff notes that the Hebrew for “… to the rock”, El haselah, can also be pronounced Ayl haselah and would then mean “God of the rock” or “God is the rock”.
 God was instructing Moshe to teach the people that He was in the rock/He is the rock—God’s power permeates all of Nature.

-• Marty Langert wonders if part of Moshe’s failure was his not training the people how to pray and interact directly with God.
+• Marty Langert wonders if part of Moshe’s failure was in not training the people how to pray and how to interact directly with God.

 • Jack Sherman sees the irony in Moshe taking Aharon’s rod that was meant to be a symbol of peace and calm and instead uses it to violently hit the rock.